 In this mode, the headphones make it possible for you to hear external sounds clearly without taking them off.
 The headphones use microphones to receive sounds from the outside and release them into your ear.
 This feature is super handy whether you’re traveling outdoors or staying indoors.

 If you’re buying headphones, you’ll find them in two builds: over-ear and on-ear.
-Over-ear headphones are more comfortable than on-ear models and provide greater noise isolation.
-They have large earcups covering the ears entirely and preventing pressure from building on the skull and ears.
+Over-ear headphones are more comfortable than on-ear models and provide greater noise isolation and high-quality sound.
+They have large earcups covering the ears entirely and preventing pressure from building on the skull and ears during listening sessions.
 But their larger size means they lack portability.

 On the other hand, flat cables are known for their “resistance to tangling.”
 If you’re not a fan of tangled wires, you’ll do well with flat cables.
 But remember that they’re not as easy to wrap up as round cables.